itsschwer/gateways/README.md

 Called through Minecraft's *`load.json`*.

 #### `place_gateway`
-Handles the creation of custom Gateways, consuming a Bottled Gateway, and granting an advancement on the player responsible (if applicable).
+Handles the creation of Gateways, consuming a Bottled Gateway, and granting an advancement to the player responsible (if applicable).

 Run from `tick` when a single (i.e. non-stacked) Bottled Gateway lands on a Lodestone in the same dimension it was created in.